argoproj-labs/training-material/argo-workflows/templates/container.md

 `argo submit --watch container-workflow.yaml`{{execute}}

-Open the Argo Server tab a navigate to the workflow, you should see a single container running.
+Open the Argo Server tab and navigate to the workflow, you should see a single container running.

 ## Exercise